Dha Dha 87: Plot

 The police came there and checked him, and they found that he was still alive.
 Muttai, his close friend, arrived and wept, saying Jeni had told the truth about her.
 Pandi is waiting at the bus stand for the bus to go to work.
 An autorickshaw arrived, and he discovered that Sathyamoorthy and Geetha were married.
 Pandi chastises Geetha for marrying in old age when everyone is looking for her.
 Geetha and Sathya say it's not about a physical relationship; it's for love only, and they say they don't care what others think.
 The car drives away, and it begins to rain.
 In the rain, one old man and his sick wife came, and the old guy took care of his wife.
 Pandi saw the old couple's love, and he realized love.
 He tried to call Jeni using his phone, but she came there, so he started to propose to her.
 Seeing him propose, she covered her face with her hands out of shyness.
 The film ends with a voiceover saying that Jeni got shy because of Pandi, so Jeni became a girl.

 Production

 The film titled Dha Dha 87 resembles that the lead actors Charuhasan (aged 87) and Saroja (aged 80) are playing the prominent roles in the film.
-The official trailer of the film was released on 13 September 2018 and the official teaser was unveiled on 6 March 2018.
-A new look poster which was released on 9 January 2019 confirmed the official release date of the movie on 25 January with a sentence spoofing Petta and Viswasam which are regarded as two biggest Tamil film releases of 2019.
-The lead actor Charuhasan is noted to play the role of a local don in the film as the tile itself reflects it.

 The filmmakers roped in three newcomers, including Kalakka Povathu Yaaru? fame Anand Pandi, Sri Pallavi and Anupallavi who would play supportive roles in the film.